akprasad/arunkprasad.com/akp/posts/kageyama-7-dan-on-amateurs-and-professionals.md

 On trusting the basics:

-> Go is the kind of game in which you are an expect if you can just keep on
+> Go is the kind of game in which you are an expert if you can just keep on
 > making ordinary moves.
 You need not play any especially brilliant moves at
 > all.
 Amateurs' moves, however, are frequently far from ordinary; in fact, I
 > see them making the most nonsensical moves imaginable[.]